onnx/models/vision/classification/leafsnap30/README.md

 ```

 ### Output
-Output of this model is a tensor of shape ``` 1 x 30``` with confidence scores over the 30 tree species.
+Output of this model is the likelihood of each tree species before softmax, a tensor of shape ``` 1 x 30```.

 ## Model Creation